cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   A partition must have the same column names and types as the partitioned table to which it belongs.
 Modifications to the column names or types of a partitioned table automatically propagate to all partitions. `CHECK` constraints are inherited automatically by every partition, but an individual partition may specify additional `CHECK` constraints; additional constraints with the same name and condition as in the parent will be merged with the parent constraint.
 Defaults may be specified separately for each partition.
 But note that a partition's default value is not applied when inserting a tuple through a partitioned table.

 :   Greenplum automatically routes rows inserted into a partitioned table to the correct partition.
-If no suitable partition exists, Greenplum Database returns an error.
+If no suitable partition exists, Cloudberry Database returns an error.

 :   Operations such as `TRUNCATE` which normally affect a table and all of its inheritance children will cascade to all partitions, but may also be performed on an individual partition.
 Note that dropping a partition with `DROP TABLE` requires taking an `ACCESS EXCLUSIVE` lock on the parent table.